 Biography

-Viacheslav Sheremirov is an economist in the Federal Reserve Bank of Boston Research Department.
+Viacheslav Sheremirov is a senior economist in the Federal Reserve Bank of Boston Research Department.
 His research focuses on macroeconomic issues such as pricing, the effectiveness of monetary and fiscal policy, exchange-rate dynamics, and global imbalances.
 He is also interested in applied time-series analysis and macroeconomic history.
-His research has been presented in seminars and at conferences organized by the National Bureau of Economic Research, the Econometric Society, and the Society for Economic Dynamics.
+His research has been presented in numerous invited seminars and at conferences organized by the National Bureau of Economic Research, the Econometric Society, the Royal Economic Society, and the Society for Economic Dynamics.

 Sheremirov joined the Boston Fed in 2014, after earning his PhD in economics from the University of California, Berkeley.
 He holds a BA in economics from Odessa National Mechnikov University in Ukraine and an MA in economics from the Economics Education and Research Consortium at the National University "Kyiv-Mohyla Academy" in Ukraine.